 The experience out of the box should mimic the experience in the store in order to expand the reach and impact of the brand on the consumer.

 Tapping into the same clienteling data (e.g. preferences, behaviors and purchases) obtained for in-store interactions, retailers can create a personalized unboxing experience that also reinforces a company’s vision and lifestyle.
 From the outside of the box to the inside of the box, retailers now have the ability to provide personal touchpoints and produce sensory cues that elicit the same type of mood boosts brought on during the act of shopping.

-To make unboxing even more personal, customer data can used to produce hand-written notes, thank you cards, special offers, and samples which are tailored to individual shoppers and enforce a brand’s storyline and build customer loyalty.
+To make unboxing even more personal, customer data can used to produce hand-written notes, thank-you cards, special offers and samples that are tailored to individual shoppers and enforce a brand’s storyline and build customer loyalty.